Dido, Queen of Carthage (play): Authorship

 The nineteenth-century scholar Frederick Gard Fleay attempted to delineate the collaborators' respective shares in the text, and assigned to Nashe these portions – Act I, scene i (second part, after line 122); Act III, scenes i, ii, and iv; Act IV, scenes i, ii, and v; – and the rest to Marlowe.

 However, subsequent critics have not concurred in this assessment, most notably the investigations of Knutowski, R.B.
 McKerrow, and Tucker Brooke found very little that they felt could be credited to Nashe.
 While Frederick S. Boas admitted a few details had parallels in Nashe's published works and some words or meanings are found in Nashe's works but not otherwise used by Marlowe, "the scenes in which these passages and phrases appear have, as a whole, the stamp of Marlowe."
 Some critics have virtually ignored the participation of Nashe – yet the presence of a collaborator may help to explain the play's divergences from Marlowe's standard dramaturgy.
 No other play by Marlowe has such a strong female lead character, and in no other "is heteroerotic passion the centripetal force of the drama's momentum."

 However, more recent studies conducted independently by Darren Freebury-Jones and Marcus Dahl, and Ruth Lunney and Hugh Craig, have failed to uncover evidence for Nashe's participation.

 Adaptations

 The 18th-century English composer Stephen Storace wrote an opera titled Dido, Queen of Carthage (1794) – alleged, by his sister Anna (Nancy) Storace, for whom the title role was written, to have been his greatest work – which largely set Marlowe's play to music.
 It was also the only one of Storace's works to have been completely sung throughout, with no spoken dialogue.
 However, the work was never published, as Storace's impresario Richard Brinsley Sheridan wished to retain control over productions of it.
 A single copy was kept at the Drury Lane Theatre, to prevent pirated versions appearing elsewhere – and the opera is presumed to have been lost in the 1809 Drury Lane Theatre fire, since nothing of it has survived.

 An adaptation of the play was broadcast on BBC Radio 3 on 30 May 1993, the 400th anniversary of Marlowe's death, along with The Massacre at Paris, directed by Allen Drury and Michael Earley and featuring Sally Dexter as Dido, Timothy Walker as Aeneas, Jeremy Blake as Iarbas, Ben Thomas as Achates, Teresa Gallagher as Anna/Juno and Andrew Wincott as Cupid.

+The play was recorded live as part of the Beyond Shakespeare Winter Revels on Tuesday 12th December 2023, with the final edited full cast audio adaptation made available online in 2026.